evuez/evuez.github.io/projects/druid-failing-to-parse-elixir-with-megaparsec.md

 Last year I spent some time trying to parse Elixir with [Megaparsec](https://github.com/mrkkrp/megaparsec).

-One of my colleague had started writing an LR(1) parser for Elixir in Rust, and I thought it'd be fun to write one with a parser combinator so we could compare our implementations.
+One of my colleague had started writing a parser for Elixir in Rust using [lalrpop](https://github.com/lalrpop/lalrpop), and I thought it'd be fun to write one with a parser combinator so we could compare our implementations.

 We never got to that point.
 Turns out, the Elixir syntax is not as simple as you might think.